piepdx/pie-cookbook/drafts/working-draft-tactical.md

 If you can, take the opportunity to have the presenters practice in the venue.
 We've had difficulty doing this because of competing auditorium schedules.
 So for us, it's rare for startups to get the chance to practice on stage prior to day-of.
 We compensate two ways: We use the W+K auditorium space to practice and we get to the venue early on Demo Dy and do a few dry runs before the audience arrives.

-				97. Work time
-				98. Social time
-					99. Coffee hour
-					99. Happy hour
-				97. Care and feeding of startups
-					98. Stress reliever
-					99. Keeps them healthy
-					100. Develops social bonds
-					101. To Lunch and Learn or not Lunch and Learn
-				98. Care and feeding of mentors
-					99. Not every engagement needs to be "work"
-				100. Keeping the conversation going
-					101. Chat
-					102. Email
-					103. Status reporting
-					104. Weekly 1:1
-					105. Office hours

-## Shared experiences
-						113. So much of what occurs in a startup accelerator is "independent study" where each company — and often each founder — has a unique experience in the accelerator.
-						114. Family Dinner
-						115. Lunch
-						112. Pitch Practice
-					108. Status reporting
-					109. Check-ins
-					110. Weekly reports
 # Running an Accelerator Class

 				78. Setting expectations